SalesforceLabs/pop/docs/index.md

 ## Advanced Features

 1. Use the **Clone Unconnected Outreach** button to clone outreaches that did not connect with a contact (e.g. a voice mail was reached).
 With this, you can do a follow-up to try and reach contact.
-2. Use the **Close Account on Unconnected** option if you want to close all outreaches if you **connect** with at least one contact at the Account.
-3. By default, an email will be sent for outreach if the program hasn't excluded, the contact has an email address, and the contact has said they wish to receive an email.
-You can update the subject and body of email in the script.
-Use {{{First_Name}}} merge variable to make the email more personal.